thelee81/GA-Project-3/README.md

 ## Project Deliverables

-- A README.md (that isn't this file)
+- A README.md
-- Jupyter notebook(s) with your analysis and models
+- Jupyter notebook analysis and models
 - Data files
 - Presentation slides
 - Any other necessary files (images, etc.)